habrzyk-pawel/habrzyk-pawel.github.io/_posts/2025-05-07-What-is-MLOps.md

 ## Scaling computations

+Scaling compute has always been hard.
+We wouldn't have work without it.
+It comes without saying that scaling compute comes with technical and legal challanges.
+Scaling to cloud is a legal nightmare for large corporations, scaling internal infra brings challenges in its own right.

 ## Artifact versioning
 The result of training is a binary file, just as an .exe file is.
 The difference between them is their stability - handwritten changes to a program are more prodictable and trustoworthy than outputs of a brainless algorithm.
 We need to much more deeply analize and track the changes in the results we achive over time.